 LEAVE YOUR COMMENT.
 Let us know your thoughts.

-Read the previous article in this series, “The Justified Flourish by the Atonement” (Romans 5:1-11).
+Read the previous article in this series, “Tendency toward Extremes” (Romans 7:1).